Sequencing the Entangled DNA of Fractional Quantum Hall Fluids: Proof

 Applying Lemma \ref{NumberOpCommRel}, recalling that $\check n_j $ is the number of times the index $j$ occurs in $\check \beta$, and similarly that $n_j^Z $ is the number of occurrences of $j$ among the indies in $Z$, we obtain

 We can then make the replacement

 as the above operator product acts as the identity within the range of $P_{\{n_j\}}$.
 In particular, since $n_j\geq n^Z_j$, there are no singularities introduces in the denominator.
-Using this in Eq. \eqref{eq:Zn}, and dropping the the non-zero c-number from the denominators in Eq. \eqref{eq:insert}, as well as the factors of $-1$ in Eq. \eqref{eq:Zn}, we obtain
+Using this in equation \eqref{eq:Zn}, and dropping the the non-zero c-number from the denominators in equation \eqref{eq:insert}, as well as the factors of $-1$ in equation \eqref{eq:Zn}, we obtain

 where the inner products now go up to $s=n_j-1$, rather than $s=\check n_j-1$.
 With the help of Corollary \ref{NumOpProd}, we may rearrange this to read